Why the latest Trump crisis is a really big deal

 The big unknown for the White House is whether the latest Trump-triggered crisis is so significant that it wreaks political damage of greater magnitude than he has so far experienced.

 It could be that the latest drama is so explosive that it opens up space between the administration and Republican leaders who have so far stood firm behind Trump.
 House Speaker Paul Ryan notably put out a statement seeking more information on Monday's development, but did not rush to back the President.
-Senate Majority leader Mitch McConnell kept his own counsel.
+Senate Majority Leader Mitch McConnell kept his own counsel.

 It's probably still too early to assess how the constant controversies impact Republican prospects heading into the 2018 midterm elections.
 But as the political calendar grinds through summer, vulnerable lawmakers may begin thinking of their own skins more than the fate of the Trump administration.